 is where the home is listed for less than the mortgage balance and closing costs, and the lender has to agree to takes a loss for the sale to occur).
-Two years ago 13% of the homes listed for sale were short sales.
+Three years ago 13% of the homes listed for sale were short sales.
 Another good sign of a recovering market.